Why our success perhaps doesn’t start with passion

 This process of regular and deliberate practice, or ‘doing the deep work’ as Newport calls it, to improve one’s career capital is a skill he believes is becoming rarer and more valuable, as we move towards an automated economy.
 Such mastery requires discipline and focus.
 Distraction-free concentration to get your best, most creative output.
 Stretching goals that challenge your cognitive capabilities.
 Time spent being productive (rather than busy) and engaged in work that is relevant to your most important projects.
 Pursuing opportunities for new experiences that will add value and differentiate.
 Being willing to do work we may not enjoy or be good at.

 Consequently, we will experience discomfort, which many of us have learned to avoid or distract ourselves from (usually diverting to a digital platform… (Facebook anyone?) or some other addictive, pleasure-seeking behaviour).
-However, when we learn how to take a planned and focused approach to building our skills and knowledge, we start to feel competent, it becomes part of our identity, we get recognition from others for this competence, which feeds our self- image, and we become intrinsically motivated for further personal growth.
+However, when we learn how to take a planned and focused approach to building our skills and knowledge, we start to feel competent, it becomes part of our identity, we get recognition from others for this competence, which feeds our self-image, and we become intrinsically motivated for further personal growth.

 Why Me Plc is the mindset to adopt

 In Winning Edge terms, the craftsman mindset is the “Me Plc” mindset.
-It’s about asking questions such as, “how do I create extraordinary value and serve others as best as I can?”; “what impact can I make?”; “how can I contribute to make a positive difference?”; “how can I become world class/unparalleled in my chosen field?”; “what more can I learn or experience that will enable me to achieve my highest level goals?”.
+It’s about asking questions such as, “how do I create extraordinary value and serve others as best as I can?”; “what impact can I make?”; “how can I contribute to make a positive difference?”; “how can I become world-class/unparalleled in my chosen field?”; “what more can I learn or experience that will enable me to achieve my highest level goals?”.
 The focus is on how you can add value and be the best you can be, rather than starting with “what’s in this for me?”.

-The Winning Edge Programme provides the tools to become self-determined, to build this characteristic in the workplace, and in social settings.
+The Winning Edge course provides the tools to become self-determined, to build this characteristic in the workplace, and in social settings.
 It’s thought and action-provoking content develops a mindset that will create value and build credibility.
 Ultimately you will have the ‘know-how’ to design the lifestyle you want and deserve.

 It will, as comedian Steve Martin once said, enable you to “be so good they can’t ignore you”.